bgin-global/sgip/draft_ToR.md

 tasks the rapporteurs of the study group

 * to assess the viability of establishing a Working Group on IAM, Privacy, and Key Management; and
-* to create the [draft charter](https://github.com/bgin-global/sgip/blob/master/draft_charter.md) for the WG.
+* to create a [draft charter](https://github.com/bgin-global/sgip/blob/master/draft_charter.md) for the WG.

-The rapporteurs is requested to provide his result in time for the upcoming BGIN Online Meeting on June 15, 2020.
+The rapporteurs are requested to provide their result in time for the upcoming BGIN Online Meeting on June 15, 2020.